sAleksovski/react-native-android-widget/docs/docs/tutorial/make-widget-configurable.md

 # Make Widget configurable (Optional)

-In order to some of the widgets configurable, we need to create a widget configuration activity.
+In order to make some of the widgets configurable, we need to create a widget configuration activity.

 :::info Note
 `WIDGET_ADDED` event will be fired as soon as the widget is added on the home screen, regardless of whether it is configurable or not.
 We will need to have a fallback configuration.